vincentbernat/dashkiosk/docs/usage.rst

    special ``X-Frame-Options`` in the headers forbidding the use of an IFrame.

+ - The content embedded inside the IFrame can be confused because it uses IFrame too and expects to be at the top of the structure.
+Some Javascript code therefore tries to access to *Dashkiosk* window and gets an unexpected error.
+This is the case with `JIRA`_.

  - If you are serving *Dashkiosk* from an HTTPS URL, you cannot display dashboards using HTTP.
 The other way is authorized.
 Hence, it seems just easier to serve Dashkiosk receiver on HTTP.